michaelmcandrew/civicrm-buildkit-docker/README.md

 Login to a bash shell in the container: `docker-compose exec -u buildkit civicrm bash`

-Execute a command in the conatiner `docker-compose exec -u buildkit civicrm <COMMAND>`
+Execute a command in the container `docker-compose exec -u buildkit civicrm <COMMAND>`

 ### The `/buildkit/build` directory

 The `build` directory of this repository _is mounted into the civicrm container_ at `/buildkit/build`.
 Builds created in the container will be visible here which allows files to be edited directly on the host.

 You may notice that all the files that buildkit creates in the build directory are gitignored.
 This makes sense from this repositories point of view, but can be annoying if you are working on files in this directory.
-For example, in Visual Studio Code these files appear greyed out and are exlcuded from search results.
+For example, in Visual Studio Code these files appear greyed out and are excluded from search results.

 As a workaround, you may want to open the build directory directly.
 It has a `.vscode` folder that requests that vscode ignores the git repository in its parent folder, hence files do not appear greyed out.